-On Saturday 8 October 2016, the ITER Organization, in collaboration with Agence Iter France and the European agency for ITER, Fusion for Energy, will again open its doors to the public.
+On Saturday 8 October 2016 the ITER Organization, in collaboration with the European agency for ITER (Fusion for Energy) and the French Alternative Energies and Atomic Energy Commission (CEA), will be opening its doors to the public.

 If would like to sign up for the ITER Open Doors Day, please:

 - Register on line for one of the bus tours before 26 September 2016 – please note that there are only a limited number of places so first come first served

 - ITER bus tours will depart from the Chateau de Cadarache where, in parallel, the "Fête de la Science" will be underway that weekend